solana-labs/solana/docs/src/consensus/fork-generation.md

 that slot.
 Once a validator commits to a fork, other forks can be discarded below that tick count.
 For any slot, validators need only consider a single "has entries" chain or a "ticks only" chain to be proposed by a leader.
-But multiple virtual entries may overlap as they link back to the a previous slot.
+But multiple virtual entries may overlap as they link back to the previous slot.

 #### Time Division